Lebanon Travel Advice

 Lebanon has had ongoing conflicts and territorial and border disputes for many years with Syria and Israel.
 During its occupation, Syria had influenced Lebanon's foreign policy and internal policies.
 They signed a treaty in 2005 that agreed to mutual cooperation.

-If you hear gunfire make you way inside to the nearest building if possible, this could be a celebratory act or forthcoming violence, either way it is best to go inside until this subsides.
+If you hear gunfire, make your way inside to the nearest building if possible; this could be a celebratory act or forthcoming violence.
+Either way, it is best to go inside until this subsides.

 Please note that Lebanon is in an active earthquake zone, however this is currently quiet geologically.